Gavin Dein: Personal life

 Dein married Claire Guerlain in 2014.
-The couple have two children a girl and a boy and currently live in Mayfair, London.
+The couple have two children, a girl and a boy, and currently live in Mayfair, London.

+Philanthropy

-Dein has been involved with the NSPCC since 2012 chairing several boards including the Childline School Service, National Development Board and is currently a member of the Income Generation Committee.
+Dein has been involved with the NSPCC since 2012, chairing several boards including the Childline School Service and the National Development Board.
+He is currently a member of the Income Generation Committee.

+He has spoken at industry events on the future of card-linked commerce and the evolution of payment technology.